Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ![Nmap_results]({{<static "/heist/nmapscan.png">}})

-I ran into a few problems with Nmap so i rescanned the machine with rustscan which got me all the open ports.
+I ran into a few problems with Nmap so I rescanned the machine with rustscan which got me all the open ports.

 ![rustscan]({{<static "/heist/rustscan.png">}})